vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 ## Word2vec: Word To a Global Vector
 - count co-occurrence in a 10 word window [GloVe (Pennington 2014)](https://nlp.stanford.edu/pubs/glove.pdf)
-- [word2vec (Mikolov 2013)](https://arxiv.org/pdf/1301.3781.pdf): train sum of 10 surrounding words to be close to the middle word vector
+- [word2vec (Mikolov 2013)](https://arxiv.org/pdf/1301.3781.pdf): 10 surrounding words sum close to the middle word vector
 - words appearing in similar context are close in the 300 dimensional space
 - disambiguation - word strings should be just name not an id!